hashintel/hash/packages/engine/README.md

     cargo run --bin cli -- --project 'path/to/ageing-agents' single-run --num-steps 5
     ```

 After a short time, the simulation should complete and the process will end.
-Once this is done, a `./parts` folder should have been created.
-In the parts folder for every simulation a directory is created.
+Once this is done, an `./outputs` folder should have been created.
+Within that folder a directory is created for every simulation.
 For a deeper explanation of the output, please take a look at [Simulation Outputs](#simulation-outputs).

 The ageing simulation increases the age of each agent by one every step.
-Looking in the _json_state-0.part_ file, one can see the outputted JSON state has an `"age"` field for each agent.
+Looking in the _json_state.json_ file, one can see the outputted JSON state has an `"age"` field for each agent.
 It should be apparent that the age is increasing with each snapshot of state.

 **Congratulations!** 🎉 , you just ran your first simulation with the hEngine!